cisagov/ScubaGear/baselines/teams.md

 forms an integral part of securing Microsoft Teams.
 There a several commercial DLP solutions available that document support for Microsoft Teams.
-Agencies may select any service that fits their needs and meets the requirements outlined in this baseline control.
+Agencies may select any service that fits their needs and meets the requirements outlined in this section.

 Microsoft offers DLP services, controlled within the [Microsoft 365 compliance](https://compliance.microsoft.com) admin center.
 Though use